adieunix/wiihacks-wiki/wiki/faqs/faqs.md

 ## Miscellaneous

   While the faq is growing, anything that doesn't have its own category will go here.

+### Homebrew Browser

+  * Don't use it.
+There's no support for it.

+  * No?
+Don't ask for help on r/WiiHacks for it.
+We don't support it.

 ### How do I manage my virtual Wii game library?